What Is Augur (REP)? | A Guide to the Decentralized Prediction Market

 - Trading event shares

-As a market creator, you want to keep the settlement fees low enough to incentivize people to bid using your market.
+As a market creator, you want to keep the creator fee low enough to incentivize people to bid using your market.
 However, they need to be high enough to cover the initial Ethereum cost you spent to create the market.

 (For the sake of simplification, we’re going to stick with binary, yes/no, markets in this article.
 You can find a full explanation of the different markets here.)

 Because Coinbase recently added Bitcoin Cash to their platform, this market interests you.
-You’re fairly confident that it’ll reach $6k before the end of the year, so you put in a bid to buy 50 shares at 0.6 ETH a share.
+You’re fairly confident that it’ll reach $6k before 2020, so you put in a bid to buy 50 shares at 0.6 ETH a share.

 Shares are worth anywhere between 0 and 1 ETH.
 The higher the price you buy a share for, the more likely you believe that the event will happen.

 There are two ways to make money as a trader.
 With fluctuating share prices, it’s possible to buy positions at a low cost and sell them higher as sentiment changes.
 Real world catalysts may cause an event to be more/less likely to happen over time.